-As part of the UACIM Integrative Health Coaching Program, you are required to have 70 hours of IHW coaching.
-Ten weeks into your program, after your first Tucson training event, you will begin to practice with coaching partners in 1:1 sessions.
+As part of the AWCIM Integrative Health Coaching Program, you are required to have 75 hours of IHW coaching.
+About 14 weeks into your program, after your second Practical Skills Assessment, you will begin to practice with coaching partners in 1:1 sessions.
 It will be your responsibility to find a minimum of 10 practice coaching partners.
-As part of our certification requirements, you will need 70 hours of integrative health coaching with these practice partners.
+As part of our certification requirements, you will need 75 hours of integrative health coaching with these practice partners.
 These sessions can be done in person, over the phone, or on video chat.
 You will document, through a simple online form, who are your practice partners, signed consent from them, and length of sessions.
-Of the 70 hours, 5 of these sessions will be supervised and evaluated by your mentor-supervisor throughout the second half of the program.
-See the IHW Coaching Overview PDF for more details about certification requirements or talk to our UACIM Admissions team.
+Of the 75 hours, 5 of these sessions will be supervised and evaluated by your mentor-supervisor throughout the second half of the program.
+See the IHW Coaching Overview PDF for more details about certification requirements or talk to our AWCIM Admissions team.

 What is MITI?

 An important element of the training program is around improving Motivational Interviewing skills to support behavior change.
 To ensure competency is being attained, the use of the MITI has been adopted.
 MITI is an evaluation tool done by a third party.
 It stands for the Motivational Interviewing Treatment Integrity.
-During your Live Training Sessions in Tucson, you will participate in coaching conversations that will be audio recorded and submitted to a third party for evaluation.
-You will receive an initial base-line score from the first live Training event in Tucson, and then the sample audio captured in the Tucson Training II event will count towards your program completion.
+You will participate in coaching conversations that will be audio recorded and submitted to a third party for evaluation.
+You will receive an initial base-line score, and then the sample audio captured in a later session will count towards your program completion.

 How do our students use their IHW Coaching Certification?